 Consistency matters more than duration, so experiment with different practices until you find the ones that are the easiest to stick to.
 Doing mental push ups is something you should be looking forward to.

-There are many, many benefits to learning something new.
-In fact, research shows that it’s one of the best ways to keep your brain sharp.
+There are many benefits to learning something new.
+In fact, research suggests that it’s one of the best ways to keep your brain sharp.
 It may also help you cope with stress.
 So how can you go about learning something new?